 The Board of Directors would like to express their sincere appreciation for the assistance and co-operation received from the financial institutions, banks, Government authorities, customers, vendors and members during the year under review.
 The Boards of Directors also wish to place on record its deep sense of appreciation for the committed services by the Company's executives, staff and workers.

-For James Warren Tea Limited
+For and on behalf of the Board of Directors For James Warren Tea Limited

-Place: Kolkata Dated: June 18, 2021
+Place: Kolkata Dated: May 30, 2022